Updated on May 13, 2023 by Julie McCool

 The Quill cafe and bar occupy one end of the spacious atrium lobby, and the full-service Montpelier restaurant currently serves from there.
 Hotel Madison also has an indoor pool and fitness center.
 The Market Street location is right at the edge of JMU's campus, and it's a short walk to the downtown area.

 The comfortable Fairfield Inn and Suites is another good option for a stay in Harrisonburg.
 It’s located close to James Madison University and the Arboretum, just a short drive from downtown.
 Check Fairfield Inn and Suites Harrisonburg reviews and check reviews and rates at all Harrisonburg hotels now.

 Bella Luna serves delicious wood-fired pizzas and pastas using fresh, local ingredients in the historic Livery Building downtown.
 They also offer a nice selection of fresh salads and sandwiches, and the vibe is warm and relaxed.
 Try the Spring Vegetable Pappardelle and any of the pizzas and you will not be disappointed.

 Rocktown Kitchen is a casual Harrisonburg restaurant with an elevated menu.
 We enjoyed their delicious arugula and watermelon salad topped with fried oysters, perfect for a warm summer day.
 Rocktown also offers a great craft beer menu; we chose a Bitchin Brown from Stablecraft Brewing.
 They are located in the historic Harrisonburg Ice House development so you can stroll over to Pale Fire Brewing after your meal (more info below).

 Another option for dinner in town, Clementine’s Cafe brings food, music, and art together.
 The outdoor downstairs patio was quiet during our dinner, but trivia nights and live entertainment bring a crowd on weekends.

 A great bet for breakfast, or lunch for that matter, is Cinnamon Bear Bakery and Deli.
-It’s close to the Arboretum, so stop in before or after a stroll through the garden.
-We tried the delicious Wrap with bacon, egg, and avocado, and a Spicy Basil Chicken wrap with Sriracha.
+It's close to the Arboretum, so stop in before or after a stroll through the garden.
+Try the delicious Wrap with bacon, egg, and avocado or a Spicy Basil Chicken wrap with Sriracha.
 In the downtown area, relax with a great cup of coffee and a pastry at Shenandoah Joes.